-Language requirements: You need at least intermediate level English to take this class (the teacher will use many visual examples and there will usually be students in the class who speak French and can help you if you don't understand something).
+Language requirements: You need at least intermediate level English to take this class (the teacher is bilingual and can explain concepts and give feedback in both languages).

-Due to popular demand for a class like this, taught by Michael Solovyev, we expect it to fill up very fast!
+Due to popular demand, we expect this class to fill up very fast!

-The Early Registration Deadline is Wednesday the 17th of May at 11:59 PM
+The Late Registration Deadline is Wednesday the 3rd of April at 11:59 PM

 - Become proficient in one of the most important skills in visual arts: drawing in perspective!